How to Replace the ABS Wheel Speed Sensors on your Acura

 Procedure

-Park the ACURA and ensure the parking brakes are set.
+- Park your Acura and ensure the parking brake is set.

-Take your ACURA model for a spin and make sure the ABS turns off.
-If the ABS light stays on, use the YOUCANIC Full System Scanner to read the codes and clear them if needed.
+Take your ACURA for a spin and make sure the ABS light turns off.
+If the light stays on in your dashboard, use the YOUCANIC Full System Scanner to read and clear the codes.

 We hope you find the Replace Acura ABS Wheel Speed Sensor guide helpful.
 Check these troubleshooting and repair guides for more help on your Acura vehicle.